Wind River (film): Plot

 In a flashback, Matt's drunken colleagues barge into his trailer while he is in bed with Natalie.
-Matt is provoked to violence, and the other guards retaliate while Pete rapes Natalie.
+Matt is provoked to violence, and the other guards continue the attack while one guard, Pete, rapes Natalie.
 Matt is beaten to death, but his attempt to fight back allows Natalie to try to escape by running cross-country to the mobile home where her brother lives.

 In the present, Lambert traces the tracks from where Matt's corpse was found back to the drilling camp.
 As Banner and the others approach Pete's trailer, Lambert radios a warning to Shoyo.
 Pete responds to a veiled warning from Curtis by firing a shotgun through the door, wounding Banner.
 A gunfight ensues, and Shoyo and the other officers are killed.
 As the remaining guards prepare to execute Banner, Lambert kills four with his rifle.
 A wounded Pete flees on foot, but Lambert apprehends him.

 At Gannett Peak, Lambert forces Pete to confess before offering him the same chance Natalie had: try to stay alive by running to a distant road barefoot and wearing lightweight clothing.
 Pete runs but quickly succumbs as his lungs give out from the frigid air.
 Lambert visits Banner in the hospital and praises her toughness.
 He visits with Martin and they share grief over the deaths of their daughters.

-A title card states that missing persons statistics are kept for every demographic group except Native American women, whose numbers remain unknown.
+A title card reads, "While missing person statistics are compiled for every other demographic, none exist for Native American women."

 Cast

 Production

-According to Sheridan, he was inspired to write this film because he learned about the "thousands of actual stories just like it": referring to the high number of Indigenous women who are victims of sexual assault and/or murder.
+According to Taylor Sheridan, he was inspired to write this film because he learned about the "thousands of actual stories just like it," referring to the high number of Indigenous women who are victims of sexual assault and/or murder.
 He wrote and directed the movie to make more people aware of this problem.

 The film is the third installment of Taylor Sheridan's trilogy of "the modern-day American frontier", the first being Sicario in 2015, and Hell or High Water the next year.
 Principal photography on the film began on March 12, 2016, in Utah and lasted until April 25, 2016.

 Release

 The Weinstein Company acquired the distribution rights on May 13, 2016, during the 2016 Cannes Film Festival.
 In January 2017, it was announced that the company would no longer distribute the film, but the distribution deal was later finalized.
 It had a limited release on August 4, 2017, before going wide on August 18.

 In October 2017, following reporting on the Harvey Weinstein sexual abuse scandal, Lionsgate announced that it would distribute the film on home media and streaming services.
 The Weinstein Company (TWC) name and logo were omitted from the credits, trailer, and packaging.
 As a result, The Weinstein Company finally stopped distributing the film.
-Sheridan had required that TWC be deleted from the materials, and demanded that all money Weinstein would have made on this work be donated to charity.
+Taylor Sheridan had required that TWC be deleted from the materials, and demanded that all money Weinstein would have made on this work be donated to charity.